untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 Parameters calculation

-- WB: branch where to get mdeps from
+- `WB`: branch where to get mdeps from
   - if version not locked
     - if CRB exists - CRB
     - else `develop`